Wabkur/alx-system_engineering-devops/0x04-loops_conditions_and_parsing/README.md

-Bash script that displays the content of the file
+Bash script that displays the content of the file etc, passwd, using the while loop + IFS